zmwangx/storyboard/README.md

 ### `storyboard`

 Currently, `storyboard` prints the path of the generated image to the console, which by default resides in one's `$TMPDIR`.
 One can then move it to a permanent place, or upload it to a image hosting site.
-Please wait for `storyboard` to finish before trying to move or open the image.

 ## Reporting issues